CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 ### ERSPAN

-This section describes how to configure ERSPAN for all packets coming in from `swp1` to 12.0.0.2.
+This section describes how to configure ERSPAN.

 {{%notice note%}}